 The Trust is currently leading a multi-partner effort to develop and implement a strategic conservation action plan for the Wildway, including an expansion of the Wildway to Vermont.
 This expanded, transboundary effort aims to conserve a critical landscape linkage in the Northern Appalachian-Acadian ecoregion as a strategy for conserving biodiversity and adapting to climate change.

-NWT’s Split Rock Wildway Preserve is open to quiet recreation and limited hunting.
-If you are interested in hunting on NWT’s Split Rock Wildway Preserve, please check out our Hunting Program for rules and permission.
+Our Split Rock Wildway Preserve is open to quiet recreation and limited hunting.
+If you are interested in hunting permission for Split Rock Wildway, please visit our Hunting Program page.

 “The goal of the Wildway is habitat connectivity—making sure wild creatures have room to roam.”

 To date, the Northeast Wilderness Trust has protected nine properties within the Split Rock Wildway focus area.
 The Wilderness Trust owns six of these properties, and holds forever-wild conservation easements on the other three.
 Explore each property’s unique history and features below!